Close

 Brockwell United

 Formed in 2017 in Brockwell Park, Brixton, this inclusive women’s team (known as The Swans to their fans thanks to the park’s resident nesting swans) is open to women, non-binary and genderqueer people of all abilities.
-The South London-based team plays in two leagues – Clubs United in Haggerston and Ladies Super Liga in Waterloo – and is focused on inspiring a love of football and empowering their players above else.
+The south London-based team play in the Super 5 League in Hackney and Ladies Super Liga in Waterloo, and is focused on inspiring a love of football and empowering their players above else.
 If you fancy joining, they hold training sessions every Monday night in Stockwell and are always open to meeting new potential players.

 Stockwell Primary School, Stockwell Road, Stockwell, London SW9 9TG